 Saving money is easier than done.
 But there is no other way, for the future of financial security, you must have a reserve in the bank.
-If you want to achieve financial independence, you need to introduce an active savings program.
+If you want to achieve financial success, you need to introduce an active savings program.
 If you take your life seriously, read my recommended savings form carefully.
 In this article, I will answer deeply to the question of how much money should I have saved by 25.

 What Was My Trick To Save Money?